willowcharm6/tedio/src/frontend/my-react-app/README.md

-# To-do on the frontend
+# To-do on the frontend (8/1)
-- Hard-code context to be passed between all components
-- Generate basic buttons and text boxes for values and age pages respectively
-- Make next button to move btwn values and age pages
+- Change values addition and removal to checkbox: DONE
+- Add sending req logic to handleSubmit: DONE
+- Move everything back to its own component pages + add imports
+- Refactor + reorganize git branches

 # Getting Started with Create React App